chvb/Docker-DVBLink/README.md

-Docker DVBLink DVB Software
+# Docker DVBLink DVB Software

-Your very personal TV server

 DVBLink offers everything you need to enjoy your favorite Satellite (DVB-S/S2), Cable (DVB-C and QAM), Terrestrial (DVB-T/T2 and ATSC), IPTV and Analog TV channels and recordings within your home network and on the go!